rxi/lurker/README.md

 execution) is used.
 Changes to this variable should be made before any calls to lurker.update() are made.

+### lurker.quiet
+Dictates what should happen if lurker tries to load a file which contains a syntax error.
+If it is `false` then lurker's error screen is shown until the syntax error is fixed; if it is `true` the error message is printed to the console and the program continues. lurker.quiet is `false` by default.

 ### lurker.interval
 The interval in seconds for how often the scan of the directory is performed.
 This is `.5` by default.